-In the past few years I’ve also found another alternate body of work slowly coalescing in my studio – work that springs from my interest in landscape, the natural sciences (especially biology), maps of the earth, weather and storms.
-When I first saw Al Gore’s movie An Inconvenient Truth, I was compelled to begin pulling these threads together around the idea of climate change, but haven’t shown these paintings until very recently.
+Over the years I’ve also found another alternate body of work emerging in my studio – work that springs from my interest in landscape, the natural sciences (especially biology), maps of the earth, weather and storms.
+When I first saw Al Gore’s movie An Inconvenient Truth, I was compelled to begin pulling these threads together around the idea of climate change.

-A few years ago, I finally launched this series in 2 solo shows, SubOptic at Platform Gallery, (September, 2013), and Ultra Marine: New Paintings and Drawings About the Sea, at Elizabeth Leach Gallery, (May, 2013).
+At one point I launched this series in 2 solo shows, Ultra Marine: New Paintings and Drawings About the Sea, at Elizabeth Leach Gallery, (May, 2013), and SubOptic at Platform Gallery, (September, 2013).
 For those particular shows I focused on coral reefs.
-In a piece such as Coralline (bleaching), the forms reflect the clustered patterns of sea life in reefs, while the colors – some of which will actually fade over time – reference the problem of mass coral bleaching, where corals die due to a range of environmental stressors, especially increased acidity and water temperature.
+In a piece such as Coralline (bleaching), the forms reflect the clustered patterns of sea life in reefs, while the colors – some of which will actually fade over time – reference the problem of mass coral bleaching, where corals die due to a range of environmental stressors like increased acidity and water temperature.
 Core Sample is based on X-rays of corals, images which help scientists evaluate changes in the growth and composition of reefs over time. view Ultra Marine paintings – view SubOptic paintings